 - All organizations receiving funding must be in compliance with the University Policy on Minors and be able to provide proof of compliance prior to the event.
 For more information about the University Policy on Minors, visit Children on Campus.

 - At the time of notification of award, recipients must complete a standard reporting form that includes an itemized budget.

-- All recipients must submit a final report within 15 days after the conclusion of the event or activity, accompanied by receipts or proof of purchase for all budgetary items.
+- All recipients must submit a final post-event form within 10 days after the conclusion of the event or activity, accompanied by receipts or proof of purchase for all budgetary items.

 Priority will be given to:

 - Proposals of merit that assist in creating a pipeline for K-12 to higher education